Our Professional Team

 E-newsletter and Social Media Editor

-Whitney’s serves as the executive director for Lansing Art Gallery & Education Center she has ushered in leadership diversity, created free educational programming, and made strategic partnerships for greater accessibility such as the inaugural Michigan Collegiate Art Exhibition piloted in 2017-18.
-In 2017 Whitney joined the faculty with the Residential College in the Arts and Humanities and the Arts and Cultural Management Program at Michigan State University.
-By training students in both civic engagement and academic learning, Whitney fosters their understanding of the day-to-day operations, which are integral to making a nonprofit mission a reality.
+Barb serves as the executive director for Lansing Art Gallery & Education Center she has ushered in leadership diversity, created free educational programming, and made strategic partnerships for greater accessibility such as the inaugural Michigan Collegiate Art Exhibition piloted in 2017-18.
+In 2017 Barb joined the faculty with the Residential College in the Arts and Humanities and the Arts and Cultural Management Program at Michigan State University.
+By training students in both civic engagement and academic learning, Barb fosters their understanding of the day-to-day operations, which are integral to making a nonprofit mission a reality.